emnify/product-docs/docs/events/mno-events.md

 | 36   | [User invited](#user-invited) |

 ### Self-Signup

-Indicates that a customer used self-signup to create their account.
+Customer used self-signup to create their account.

 ### User invited

-Invites a new user to an organization.
+New user is invited to an organization.

-## Usage Tariff and Tariff Plan
+## Usage tariff and tariff plan

 | ID   | Description  |
 | ---- | ------------ |